 Our goal: To strengthen the Wood element and weaken (destroy) the Fire element in the East feng shui area of a home.

-Our feng shui design strategy: We need to bring the Water element as Water nurtures the Wood and at the same time puts down the Fire.
+Our feng shui design strategy: We need to bring in the Water element because Water nurtures the Wood and at the same time puts down the Fire.
 You can hang a big mirror above the fireplace, which will bring the desired energy of the Water feng shui element.
 Choose a round or oval shape mirror (Metal element shape), as Metal nurtures Water, or go for a frame in a blue or black color (these are the colors of the needed Water element.)

-You can also choose to bring the Water element with strong water energy art, an actual water feature or paint the East wall in a water element color.
+You can also choose to bring in the Water element with strong water energy art, an actual water feature or paint the East wall in a water element color.
 The optimum feng shui solutions are always the ones that work best with your decor and complement it, rather than detract from it.
 You can create a harmonious feng shui home in any decor style and for any taste as long as you understand the feng shui element energy that each decor item adds to your home.

 The best way to bring feng shui elements into your home is in their natural state.
 For example, if you need more Wood, a lush green plant would be the best cure.
 Second best would be a piece of wood furniture or artwork with lush green colors.
 Buying items from your community and knowing where they come from will bring you even better energy.